 The amount of freedom you have to experiment and test to discover which strategy gives the best outcome is one of the most significant differences between MLOps and DevOps.
 It's normal for data scientists working on machine learning projects to try one technique to solve a problem and test another a few days later.

 Traditional software engineering also requires some experimentation, although it is usually brief and done apart from the main project.
-It's rare to see a developer devote a week's effort to one route, then for sake it to pursue another.
+It's rare to see a developer devote a week's effort to one route, then, for the sake of it, to pursue another.